 A full backup means that your entire website is essentially saved as a single file every time you back it up.
 Thus, your complete data set is ready and available and you can control how often your site is backed up.

 The biggest problem with a full backup is that it uses a lot of storage space.
 Each backup file is large, and as your site grows, each backup requires more time to complete the process, so restoring it takes longer than necessary.

 An incremental website backup only updates with any changes made since the last backup.
 So if you’ve only made one change to your website this week, only that single change will need to be saved.
 This takes far less time than a full backup and requires much less storage space.

 The best combination: Jetpack Backup

-Jetpack Backup is an off-site automatic backup service that saves you storage space and protects your site from hackers.
+Jetpack Backup is a cloud-based automatic backup service that saves you storage space and protects your site from hackers.
 Your backups are safe on the same world-class infrastructure that houses millions of sites on WordPress.com.
 If, for some reason, your website files are compromised on your server, you can access and restore backups using Jetpack.
 And if you want to switch hosts, you can even restore to a completely different server.

 The best part about Jetpack Backup?
 Our one-click restore truly means that a downed site can be back up and running in minutes, not hours or days.
 And if you need help, our Happiness Engineers are standing by to get a backup of your site up and running as quickly as possible.